danielenricocahall/One-Class-NeuralNetwork/README.md

 # Running

-Running `python driver.py` within your new python environment (either through CLI or IDE) should kick off training for 50 epochs and generate some output plots.
+Running `python kdd_cup.py` or `python wine.py` within your new python environment (either through CLI or IDE) should kick off training on the KDD Cup dataset epochs and generate some output plots.

 # Testing